jeremytammik/RevitLookup/Readme.md

 * Run the MSI package.

 The installer contains all the latest versions starting from the 2015 version of Revit.

+## Build

+* To build the package on your local computer, open the terminal of your IDE.
+* Run `nuke` command.
+* The generated package will be in the **output** folder.
+* To debug, run the build or Run configuration of your IDE.
+For Visual Studio and JetBrains Rider, the required configurations have been added.
+All required files will be automatically copied to the Revit plugins folder.
+* For more information on building, see the [**RevitTemplates**](https://github.com/Nice3point/RevitTemplates) project page

 ## Caveat &ndash; RevitLookup Cannot Snoop Everything